Strange Attractor Wire sculpture

 Finish up work, organize and finalize Google Drive portfolio.

-e-Portfolio Assignment: All work created this semester will be uploaded to Google Drive in a folder labeled 3D Design, Spring, 2018, "your name".
+e-Portfolio Assignment: All work created this semester will be uploaded to Google Drive in a folder labeled 3D Design, Spring, 2025, "your name".
 Share the Drive folder with me by right clicking on the folder and choosing "Share".
 Enter jnevins@albertus.edu.
-Choose one or more of your best pieces to post in your e-Portfolio site along with a description of the project and how it explores the visual ideas discussed in class.
-Work found in your Drive will be one of the primary ways of assessing your accomplishments in this class.
-Expect to save 45-70 images
+Post at least 6 variations for each of the 24 projects you will complete this semester.
+Place each project in its own subfolder labeled project 1, project 2, etc.

 Tradition of Honor: As a member of the Albertus Magnus College Community, each student taking this course agrees to uphold the principles of honor set forth by this community, to defend these principles against abuse or misuse and to abide by the regulations of the College.
 To this end, every student must write and sign the following statement at the end of each examination: "I declare the Honor Pledge."